Information for Kidney & Liver Donors

 When your evaluation is complete, our transplant team meets with you to discuss your test results and candidacy.
-If the team is in agreement, the surgery is scheduled on an elective basis, with consideration given to the donor and recipient’s schedules.
+If the team is in agreement, the surgery is scheduled on an elective basis.
+Consideration is given to the donor and recipient’s schedules.

 Prospective donors are invited to contact us at 212-263-8134 or email@example.com for more information.